01 of 14

 Set the First Tile

 Spread enough mortar to easily cover the bottom of a single tile, and make sure that its entire surface is notched.
-Gently press the first tile into place, aligning two of its edges with the chalked lines.
-As you press it down, twist the tile slightly to ensure that it properly sets in the mortar bed below.Continue to 5 of 13 below.
+Gently press the first tile into place, aligning two of its edges with the chalk lines in the corner of the layout.
+As you press it down, twist the tile slightly to ensure that it properly sets in the mortar bed below.Continue to 6 of 14 below.

 A rubber mallet is a large hammer with a soft rubber head.
-This can be used to lightly tap the surface of the marble tile, to press it more firmly into the mortar.
+Use this to lightly tap the surface of the marble tile, pressing it more firmly into the mortar.
 However, be careful not to tap too hard, as marble is a relatively soft material and can crack rather easily.
-You also want to avoid moving the tile as you are setting it.Continue to 6 of 13 below.
+You also want to avoid moving the tile as you are setting it.Continue to 7 of 14 below.

-After placing every three or four tiles, use a 2x4 to ensure that they are at an even height.
+After placing every three or four tiles, use a 2 x 4 to ensure that they are at a uniform height.
 Place the board across the tiles, and tap the board lightly with the rubber mallet.
 If the marble is polished you may want to cover the front of the wood with a piece of carpet to prevent scratches.
 You can also do this across multiple rows when you have more tiles installed.

 Once you reach the wall with the first row, take note of the gap at the end that may require a custom-cut piece.
 Then, move back to the center point of the references lines, and continue to place tiles adjacent to the first row.
 Take a moment after every few tiles to ensure that all of your lines meet up and the entire floor looks sharp and consistent.

-As you work, be careful not to step on any mortared tiles.
+As you work, be careful not to step on any installed tiles.
 Typically, marble floor tile should be allowed to set for at least 48 hours after installation.
 Because of this, you have to be careful not to tile yourself into a corner that you can not escape from.
-Work on the quadrant that has the door last, and as you set the tiles, be sure to leave a traffic path for yourself.Continue to 8 of 13 below.
+Be sure to leave a traffic path for yourself; the last quadrant you work on should be the one where the door is located.Continue to 9 of 14 below.

 Cut Tiles With a Wet Saw

-Use a tile saw or wet saw, to cut tiles as needed.
+Use a tile wet saw to cut tiles as needed.
 You can buy a small wet saw for under $100 dollars, but most DIYers simply rent them by the day.
-Smaller, portable saws are able to handle basic straight cuts on tiles up to 12".
+Smaller, portable saws are able to handle basic straight cuts on tiles up to 12 inches.
+Rental charges may include a flat fee for the saw plus a prorated charge for wear on the diamond blade.

 Remove Excess Mortar

-When all of the tile has been installed, let the mortar to dry completely, following the manufacturer's directions.
-Do not walk on the floor during this time, or you risk moving or depressing a tile.Continue to 10 of 13 below.
+When all tile has been installed, let the mortar adhesive dry completely, following the manufacturer's directions.
+Do not walk on the floor during this time, or you risk moving or depressing a tile.Continue to 11 of 14 below.

 Seal the Marble

 Marble may seem like it is a very hard, solid material.
 It is rock, after all.
-But in actuality, marble is a very delicate flooring material that needs to be taken care of.
+But in actuality, marble is a very delicate flooring material that needs to be treated carefully.
 Not only is it prone to cracking and chipping, but it is also very porous, and many materials can penetrate the surface of the stone, causing permanent stains.
-This is why you must seal the tile with a high-quality marble tile sealant.
-It's important to seal the tile for grouting it because grout can stain the tile, especially if it is unsealed.
+For this reason, it must be sealed with a high-quality marble tile sealant before you grout.
+Grout can badly stain marble tile if it is applied before the marble is sealed.

-If you have polished marble, use a very thin coat of sealant, and use the foam brush to smooth out any puddles or tiny bubbles that appear on the surface, as they can dry into permanent features.
-The surface of tumbled and honed marble will be more forgiving, but the same rules apply there as well.Continue to 11 of 13 below.
+If you have polished marble, apply a very thin coat of sealant.
+Use the foam brush to smooth out any puddles or tiny bubbles that appear on the surface, as they can dry into permanent features.
+The surface of tumbled and honed marble will be more forgiving, but the same rules apply there, as well.Continue to 12 of 14 below.

 Grout the Tile